 French composer Claude Debussy shared the inspiration for his orchestral composition The Sea (La Mer) on the cover of its 1905 edition’s sheet music.
 There, a sketch fashioned after The Great Wave off Kanagawa gave music lovers an image to associate with his symphonic sketches.
 You can listen to it being performed above.

-Looking upon Hokusai's ambitious creation, Bohemian-Austrian poet Rainer Maria Rilke was struck by the diligence that must have gone into its making.
-And so his poem, "The Mountain," was born, beginning, "Six and thirty times and hundred times/ the painter tried to capture the mountain,/ tore it up, then pushed on again/ (six and thirty times and hundred times)."
-It’s also gone from icon to emoji.
+Looking upon Hokusai’s ambitious creation, Bohemian-Austrian poet Rainer Maria Rilke was struck by the diligence that must have gone into its making.
+And so his poem, “The Mountain,” was born, beginning, “Six and thirty times and hundred times/the painter tried to capture the mountain,/tore it up, then pushed on again/ (six and thirty times and hundred times).”

-Rogue waves are alternately known as "freak waves," "monster waves," or "killer waves" because they occur out in the open ocean and abruptly, sometimes toppling ocean liners.
+Rogue waves are alternately known as freak waves, monster waves, or killer waves because they occur abruptly in the open ocean, sometimes toppling ocean liners.
 This particular rogue wave can actually be measured thanks to the three fishing boats (oshiokuri-bune).
 Cartwright and Nakamura used their known size to determine The Great Wave off Kanagawa is roughly 32 to 39 feet tall.